 - (1) Represents an award of PBUAs under the long-term incentive plan.
 The PBUAs are granted and calculated in dollar amounts and then will convert into common units or cash, or both, at the discretion of the Board, based on attainment of the performance goals.
 Therefore, the columns in this table represent the dollar amounts and not the number of units.
-The PBUAs vest on December 31, 2025.
-The PBUAs are weighted 65% for Increase of Funds Flow from Operations per Unit and 35% for Partnership Leverage, with a performance period from January 1, 2023 to December 31, 2025 and the reference period ending on December 31, 2022. - (2) Represents an award of TBUAs under the long-term incentive plan.
-Of this award, 50% will vest a third each on December 31, 2023, 2024 and 2025.
+The PBUAs vest on December 31, 2026.
+The PBUAs are weighted 50% for Increase of Funds Flow from Operations per Unit and 50% for Partnership Leverage, with a performance period from January 1, 2024 to December 31, 2026 and the reference period ending on December 31, 2023. - (2) Represents an award of TBUAs under the long-term incentive plan.
+Of this award, 50% will vest a third each on December 31, 2024, 2025 and 2026.
 The remaining 50% will vest upon death, disability or retirement with board approval. - (3) The amounts shown represent the grant date fair value of the TBUAs computed in accordance with ASC 718-Compensation-Stock Compensation.
 See Note 19 to the financial statements for a discussion of all assumptions made in the calculation of this amount.
-The grant date fair value for the PBUAs was \$0 because the performance period commenced on January 1, 2023. - (4) Mr. Naylor's employment ended effective November 18, 2022, and as such his equity award was forfeited.
+The grant date fair value for the PBUAs was \$0 because the performance period commenced on January 1, 2024.